 She talked to her friend Julie Klausner about all of this on an episode of How Was Your Week?

 Danielle went back to college in 2008 after a 12-year, uh, let's call it a hiatus, and graduated summa cum laude in 2011, earning degrees in both English Literature and Women's Studies; in 2013, she earned her Master's degree in Gender and Women's Studies.
 She dropped out of her Ph.D. program after one semester, no longer able to withstand constantly being asked to use the word axiological, which, despite having a dictionary definition, doesn't actually mean anything.
 She likes to watch old episodes of Doctor Who when she is on deadline, one of her tattoos is based on the movie Rocky, and she will never stop using the Oxford comma.

-Danielle is 40 years old and lives in the Not Brooklyn part of New York City.
+Danielle is 42 years old and reluctantly lives in Los Angeles.